TOC Logo

 To understand the concept of machines: finite automata, push down automata, linear bounded automata, and Turing machines.

-To understand the relation between these formal languages, grammars, and machines.
+To understand the relation between languages, grammars, and machines.

-To understand the complexity or difficulty level of problems when solved using these machines.
+To understand the difficulty level of problems when solved on these machines.

 Course Outcomes

-Once the student has undergone the course of Theory of Computation, and met the requirements of assignments, midterm and end-term examination, she/he will be:
+Once the student has undergone the course of Theory of Computation, and met the requirements of assignments, midterm and end-term examination, she/he will be able to:

--> able to design Finite Automata machines for given problems;
+-> design Finite Automata machines for given problems;

--> able to analyze a given Finite Automata machine and find out its Language;
+-> analyze a given Finite Automata machine and find out its Language;

--> able to design Push down Automata machine for given CF language(s);
+-> design Push down Automata machine for given CF language(s);

--> able to generate the strings/sentences of a given context-free languages using its grammar;
+-> generate the strings/sentences of a given context-free languages;

--> able to design Turing machines for given any computational problem.
+-> design Turing machines for given any computational problem.

 Module 1: Finite Automata & Regular Languages

-The finite automata (FA)is simplest machine/model of computation, that recognize regular languages, also called the language of tokens.
+The FA is simplest machine/model of computation, that recognize regular languages -- language of tokens.

-The language of tokens or elementary strings, is pattern language and can be represented by regular expressions, which is compact form of representation.
-The regular expressions can be used to generate non-deterministic FA, which after converting into deterministic finite automata, can recognize regular language or tokens.
+The language of tokens is pattern language, and can be represented by regular expressions (RE) -- compact representation.
+The REs can generate non-deterministic FA, which after converting into deterministic finite automata, can recognize reg. languages.

-The Finite Automata can be minimized to reduce the number of states in it, making is more efficient or fast.
+The FA can be minimized to reduce the number of states in it, making is more efficient or fast.
 The minimization can be done using the Myhill-Nerode Theorem.

 A language can be finite or infinite.
 The pumping lemma can be used to test a language for its non-regularity.

-Module 2: Context-free Languages, Grammars & Pushdown Automata
+Module 2: Context-free Languages (CF), Grammars & Pushdown Automata

-All the present high level languages, like, C, C++, Java, etc falls in the class of context-free languages.
-The context-free languages are generated using context-free grammars, through the process of parsing.
+All the present high level languages, like, C, C++, Java, etc falls in the class of CF languages.
+The CF are generated using CF grammars, through parsing.

 This module covers following:

-Relation between Regular language and context-free language, Regular Grammar and Context-free grammar, and various closure properties of context-free languages.
+Relation between Regular language and CF, Regular Grammar and CF grammar, and closure properties of CF languages.

-The ambiguities in CFL and CFG, and how the ambiguities can be removed in some of the cases.
+The ambiguities in CFL and CFG, and how to remove them.

-Pumping lemma for context-free languages: Using this one can test a language property and show that is does not belong to the class of context-free.
-(To show the property of non-context-free.
+Pumping lemma for CF languages: Using this one can test a language property and show that it does not belong to the class of CF.

 The CNF and GNF are simplified grammars, and they have some properties that are useful in theorem proving and drawing many useful conclusions.